Inspiration

 Tea leaves being roasted on a hot plate and the final roasted tea leaves in a bowl

-The instructor encourages you to try this at home.
-The technique can also be used to refresh old tea leaves and to scent your home before a guest arrives.
+Once you learn how to make hojicha, you can easily do it at home.
+This technique can also be used to refresh old tea leaves or to fill your home with a pleasant aroma before guests arrive.

-The workshop ends with a tasting of your own hoji-cha and instruction on how to brew it.
-It is served with a Japanese sweet.
+The workshop ends with a tasting of your own hojicha along with instruction on how to brew it.
+You can savor it with a Japanese sweet.

 Hoji-cha and Japanese sweet